KurtisReid/NanaApp/README.md

 # NanaApp
 A small IOS app for my grandmother.
-Press button and a message comes up My first IOS app
+Press button and a message comes up.
+My first IOS app ever.